Pantone Pageant: "Tender Shoots Green" Designer Salvias

 From ski bibs so bright that everyone can see you coming to a maternity dress that might make you look like a balloon ready to burst at any moment, Tender Shoots is beginning to put down roots in fashion.
 It’s also making appearances in home furnishings as sofa throws that might keep even the sleepiest couch potato awake and as patio flowerpots and plastic chairs, which some gardeners may find aggressively green.

-All do well in USDA cold hardiness zones 7 to 9, except for Nambian Sage, which is just right for the warmer range of Zones 9 to 11.
-Give all of them well-drained soil.
-Variegated Golden Sage thrives in partial shade, but all the others need full sun.
+All three do well in USDA cold hardiness zones 7 to 9, except for Nambian Sage, which is just right for the warmer range of Zones 9 to 11.
+Give them well-drained soil and full sun.

 Limelight Mexican Sage